nhsx/digital-health-insights/index.md

 Appointment types have balanced out since the first national lockdown, with the share of remote appointments increasing to almost 50% of appointment types.

+{% include remote_appts.html %}

 <p><strong>Figure 1.</strong> Proportion of appointment types betweeen survey respondents, where 'Remote' includes both Telephone and Online appointments.
 Source: GP Patient Survey 2021.</p>

-{% include remote_appts.html %}

-But how do patients feel about remote appointments?
+### How do patients feel about remote appointments?

 Research from the Office for National Statistics found that 64% of people said they would be 'comfortable' or 'very comfortable' attending an online appointment with a health professional in August 2020.
 However,  patients over 70 (53%) or with an underlying health condition* (57%) weren't as comfortable with online appointments.

 While most patients would be comfortable with an online appointment, 64% of UK patients still would prefer in-person consultations in the future.